 Understanding Maker-Taker Fees Via GDAX

-Maker: When you place an order at the market price that gets filled immediately, you are considered a taker and will pay a fee between (for GDAX that is 0.10% and 0.25% for BTC books and 0.10% and 0.30% for ETH books depending on your volume; the more you trade, the lower your fee).
+Taker: When you place an order at the market price that gets filled immediately, you are considered a taker and will pay a fee (for GDAX that is 0.10% and 0.25% for BTC books and 0.10% and 0.30% for ETH books depending on your volume; the more you trade, the lower your fee is over time).

-TIP: If an order that gets partially matched immediately, you pay a taker fee for that portion.
+On partial fills: If an order is partially matched immediately, you pay a taker fee for that portion.
 The remainder of the order is placed on the order book and, when matched, is considered a maker order.